Register for Surviving in the Classroom – Tips for Teachers

 Why: 1 in 20 children may be affected by Fetal Alcohol Spectrum Disorders, yet many are undiagnosed.

 For the majority of individuals with Fetal Alcohol Spectrum Disorders (FASD) average to above average intelligence and verbal skills will mask their disabilities.
 Their behaviors get labeled as oppositional, lazy, and defiant.
-This workshop will provide basic information on Fetal Alcohol Spectrum Disorders (FASD) and give you some practical strategies for the classroom.

 Double ARC was founded by educators who collaborated with health care and social service providers to find answers to problems parents and teachers identified in children.